LordCamau/tarakilishi/README.md

-# Tarakilishi
+# Kikokotoo

-Tarakilishi (Swahili for “calculator”) is a simple, lightweight JavaScript calculator that brings math to life with clean logic, responsive design, and a touch of local flair.
+Kikokotoo (Swahili for “calculator”) is a simple, lightweight JavaScript calculator that brings math to life with clean logic, responsive design, and a touch of local flair.

 ---